 Join the HJF Team!

-HJF is seeking a Chief of Staff to support the Center for Deployment Psychology (CDP) located at the Rockledge Office in Bethesda, MD.
-HJF provides scientific, technical, and programmatic support services to CDP.
+HJF is seeking an Assistant Director of Training and Education to support the Center for Deployment Psychology (CDP) located at the Rockledge office in Bethesda, MD.
+HJF provides scientific, technical and programmatic support services to CDP.
+This position may consider 100% remote work.

-Minimum Education: Doctoral degree in Psychology or similar behavioral health field is required.
+Minimum Education: Doctoral degree in Psychology is required.

-Minimum Experience/ Training Requirements: 6-8 years of relevant work experience required.
+Minimum Experience/ Training Requirements: Minimum 6-8 years of relevant work experience required.

-Required Licenses, Certification or Registration: Licensed or license eligible as a Psychologist or Social Worker in any United States jurisdiction preferred but not required.
+Required Licenses, Certification or Registration: Licensed or license eligible as a Psychologist.

 Background/Security: Eligibility to obtain and maintain a Tier I investigation/Public Trust and a Common Access Card (CAC).